"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Your Own Custom-Made Magazines

-All you do is tear out your favorite pages from magazines, place them in the clear plastic sleeves, (two pages per sleeve), then place them in the binders and toss the remainder of the magazine into the recycling bin.
+All you do is tear out best-loved/inspiring pages from magazines, slip them into the clear plastic sleeves, (two pages, back to back), then place them in the binders.
+You can then toss the remainder of the magazine into the recycling bin.

 You're saving space because, hey, most magazines are full of ads and/or articles/photos which probably aren't relevant or helpful.